 Proving liability in a slip and fall claim can be challenging and time consuming.
 A personal injury lawyer gathers evidence and interviews key witnesses to build a case.
 They handle pre-trial litigation and go to trial if necessary.
 Injured parties who hire a slip and fall attorney typically see settlements several times bigger than what they could negotiate on their own.
 The best part is that personal injury lawyers in WA State work on a contingency fee basis, which means that you only pay a percentage of your settlement.

-Social host liability allows social guests to recover from their hosts depending on how the injuries occurred.
+Social host liability allows social guests to recover damages from their hosts depending on how the injuries occurred.
 A homeowner or social host has a duty to repair any unsafe situations on their property or to warn guests about dangerous conditions.
-In cases where the danger was blatantly obvious or there was a fence or sign trying to keep guests out, it could be extremely difficult to recover.
+In cases where the danger was blatantly obvious or there was a fence or sign trying to keep guests out, it could be extremely difficult for a plaintiff to recover.

 Note that business owners are not generally required by law to remove snow or ice that has accumulated outside of their building but if they choose to do so they must not do it negligently.

 While the city does have a duty to keep their roads and walkways in reasonable repair, it can be tricky to sue a government entity for personal injury.
 Often there are strict deadlines and requirements; it is best to seek the help of an experienced personal injury lawyer who understands the slip and fall laws in your city and state.

 If it can be proved that a business owner or employee knew about a hazard and did nothing about it or failed to warn customers about the danger then they may have breached their duty.
 For example, if an employee was notified about a hazard and did nothing to resolve it they could be found negligent.